uholeschak/ediabaslib/docs/GlobalSettings.md

   * _No connection establishment to vehicle_: No automatic connection establishment to vehicle.
   * _Auto connection establishment to vehicle_: If possible auto connect to vehicle.
 This is only possible if no dialog opens at startup.
   * _Auto connection establishment to vehicle and close App__: If possible auto connect to vehicle.
 After the service has been started the App will be closed.
   * _Auto start the service at boot time to restore the last connection state__: When the device is rebooted while communication to the vehicle is active, the app will start as service in the background and use the last main page for communication.
+This option is not working on Android radios, because they have no standard boot support.
 * _App exit_ options:
   * _Double click required for app exit_: A double click on the back button is required to exit the app.
 * _Update check_ options: